 The role varies widely from general financial administration to management accounting.
-Whether employed directly within the public sector or working within it on a consultative basis, chartered public finance accountants focus on ensuring that public services are provided as effectively as possible with the limited resources available.
+Whether employed directly within the public sector or working on a consultative basis, chartered public finance accountants ensure that public money is used as effectively and efficiently as possible and that a high level of transparency is maintained.

 Typical work activities